TUDelftNAS/Delftvisor/design/design.md

 # Data necessary
 This section lists what data needs to be saved in the Hypervisor to function.

+## Per slice

+## Per virtual switch
+ - datapath_id (made up, unique)
+ - Map of actual packet buffers to virtual buffers and vice-versa, (dpid,buffer_no) <-> virtual_buffer_no

+## Per switch
+ - n_buffers
+ - n_tables
+ - capabilities (only IP_REASM is currently used)
+ - fragmentation_flags (ask via GetConfig)
+ - miss_send_len (ask via GetConfig)
+ - For all other switches, on what port to route packets

 ## Async request filter
 The asynchronous request filter saves per controller what unsollicited messages they want to receive.

+# Events to handle
+This section discusses some event that may happen that aren't directly openflow messages.

+## New switch connection
+ - Sent port-up messages for all virtual ports on this switch
+ - Rerun routing algorithm, update all routes

+## Lost switch connection
+ - Sent port-down messages for all virtual ports on this switch
+ - Rerun routing algorithm, update all routes

+## New controller connection

+## Lost controller connection

+## New link found via topology discovery

+## Link lost detected via topology discovery
+ - Sent port-down messages for all virtual ports using either link port
+ - Rerun routing algorithm, update all routes